-- 8. What training have staff supporting SEN had and what is planned?
+1

-- National Award in SEN Co-ordination being undertaken this academic year
+National Award in SEN Co-ordination

-- ASD / PDA
+Psychometric testing, assessment & Access Arrangements.

+★ ASD/ PDA/ ADHD

-- ELSA
+✦ ELSA

-- Mental Health First Aid
++ Mental Health First Aid

++ Senior mental health leadership

-- English as an Additional Language (EAL)
++ English as an Additional Language (EAL)

-- Epilepsy
++ Epilepsy

+★ Medical officer

-- Literacy
++ Literacy

-- Numeracy
+✦ Numeracy

-- Attachment and early childhood trauma
+Attachment and early childhood trauma

-- All staff have access to The National College where a selection of webinars and up to date practice
+All staff have access to The National College where a selection of webinars and up to date practice

 guidance can be accessed.
-As part of CPL department development time, the learning support team share

-expertise from their research and training.
+As part of CPL department development time, the learning support team share expertise from their research and training.

-- All staff have recent training in meeting the needs of students with Autism, literacy difficulties and differentiation to ensure quality first teaching
++ All staff have recent training in meeting the needs of students with Autism, literacy difficulties and

+differentiation to ensure quality first teaching

-- 9. Who else might be involved in supporting my child?
+9. Who else might be involved in supporting my child?

-Depending on the needs of your child, the following agencies may be involved:
+Depending on the needs of your child, the following agencies may be involved, but not exhausted to:

-- Family SENCO
+Family SENCO

-- Educational Psychologist
+Educational Psychologist

-- CAMHS worker
+CAMHS worker

+Mental Health Support Team (MHST)

-- Healthy Family Team
+Healthy Family Team

-- Small Steps
+Neurodevelopmental Behaviour support team

-- School nurse
+School nurse

-- CASEY counselling
+CASY counselling

-- PDSS (Physical Disabilities Support Service)
+PDSS (Physical Disabilities Support Service)

-- Sensory Education and Support Service
+Sensory Education and Support Service

-- Positive Futures
+Positive Futures

-- Schools and Family Support Services (SFSS) access to a range of agencies
+Schools and Family Support Services (SFSS) - access to a range of agencies

-- Communication and Interaction Team
+Communication and Interaction Team

-- Cognition and Learning Team
+Cognition and Learning Team

-- Social Care
+Social Care

+Early help

-- Health Related Education Team (HRET)
+Health Related Education Team (HRET)

-- First Class tutors
+First Class tutors

 10. How are students given a voice?

-If your child is on the SEND register, they will have an allocated Key Adult (usually a teaching assistant) who will work on building a trusted relationship.
-This member of staff will review their profile with them three times a year and update all teaching staff with this information.
-Your child will be invited to any review that takes place and will be asked to give their views on the support they receive in school.
-If your child does not want to attend the review, their Key Adult or the SENCO will speak to them beforehand and present their views at the meeting.
-Tutors will meet your child to discuss their progress update when they are issued
+If your child is on the SEND register, they will have an allocated Key Adult (usually a teaching assistant) who will work on

+building a trusted relationship.
+This member of staff will review their profile with them three times a year and update all

+teaching staff with this information.
+Your child will be invited to any review that takes place and will be asked to give

+their views on the support they receive in school.
+If your child does not want to attend the review, their Key Adult or the

+SENCO/ Assistant SENCO will speak to them beforehand and present their views at the meeting.
+Tutors will meet your

+child to discuss their progress update when they are issued.